 - Sarphosa Bazar

 The recently murdered police chief of Kandahar, sometimes referred to torturer in chief, has done a lot to clean up the city, although as his nickname suggests, through brutal means.
 So the city itself is relatively safe, and there might be a stronger police presence here than even in Kabul.
 However, the surrounding areas are still filled with both Taliban and drug cultivators, so make sure to keep a low profile and dress locally.

 Transportation in/out of Kandahar

 The only viable way to get to Kandahar is by flying.
-The road between other major cities runs through Taliban controlled areas, and the road between Kabul and Kandahar leads through areas that have seen an increase in violence in recent weeks.
+The road between other major cities runs through Taliban controlled areas, and the road between Kabul and Kandahar leads through areas that have seen an increase in violence.